GabeScott/standard-works-vault/General Conference/2001 April - Compassion.md

 # Compassion

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 2001 General Conference*

+>*We have no way of knowing when our privilege to extend a helping hand will unfold before us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/compassion?lang=eng)